 Studying humanities develops general knowledge and specific intellectual skills relating to human thought and relations, such as the way we communicate or how the past has affected the present.
 Social science analyses and explains societies and the relationships of individuals within those societies.

 These course outcomes are aligned with the Australian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

 Upon successful completion of this course it is expected that graduates will have:

-This course consists of a standard 48 point major with at least 18 points taken at third-year level.
+This course consists of a standard 48 point major with at least 18 points taken at level three.

 Students are required to complete a three-year major in one of the options listed under 'Areas of study'.

 Diploma in Liberal Arts